Historic Bakersfield and Kern County

 About Gilbert Peter Gia

 I was raised in Bakersfield, taught 32 years in city schools and in 2002 turned my attention to local history.
 Without my wife's patience and understanding these histories would not exist.
 I am past president of the Kern County Historical Society.
 My work has variously appeared in the Bakersfield Californian; Bakersfield Magazine; The Blackboard; publications of the Kern County Historical Society; Quarterly of the Kern Genealogical Society; Quarterly of the Tulare County Historical Society; newsletter of the Golden Empire Chapter, American Institute of Architects; Levan Humanities Review at Bakersfield College; City College of New York at Humanity Commons; and The Pulse, the monthly publication of Kern Division, California Retired Teachers' Association.
 I am co-author of _Peasant in a Paper Suit_ , the biography of local wrestling promoter Steve Strelich, ISBN 1466464941 .
-I'm author of Race, Sports, and Black Unity, 1875-1988: Voices From Chops Lawrence’s Bakersfield , ISBN 978-1-7338860-0-0 and Fairs, Horses, Balloons, and Cars, Kern County, 1871-1952, ISBN 978-1-7338860-1-7. (in progress)
+I'm author of Race, Sports, and Black Unity, 1875-1988: Voices From Chops Lawrence’s Bakersfield , ISBN 978-1-7338860-0-0 and A History of the Kern County Fair, 1871-1952: Racing, Rodeos, Giant Pumpkins, Lop-Eared Rabbits and Big Tops.
+ISBN 978-1-7338-8601-7.
+“This is the first complete-as-humanly-possible history of the Kern County Fair through 1952.
+Inside are exhaustively researched and documented details of the business goings-on that made Kern fairs possible from the mid-1870s to the Great Quake of 1952.
+Included throughout are scores of fun, nostalgic, sweet, and thrilling stories and descriptions of horse races, rodeos, hot-air balloons, death-defying aerial performers, speed demons, musicians, and spectators of the time.” https://www.amazon.com/Kern-County-Fair-1871-1952-Lop-Eared/dp/173388601X

 --The train logo in each of the histories is my acknowledgment of the impact that railroads brought to Kern County. --